Ductile iron casting has a very important advantage over steel: it is moldable.

 Competitive Material Advantages: Ductile Iron Casting vs. Steel

-In order to manufacture the steel pipe, rolled and welded plates are used (either longitudinal, or helically) getting a cylindrical shape.
-On the other hand, with ductile cast iron, the liquid melt is centrifuged inside a mold that has the shape of the bell and the spigot, which gives the characteristic shape to the ends.
-The ductile iron pipe is unmoulded in one piece, and therefore has no welding connection.
+In particular, for the manufacture of the pipe, steel plates are used in steel that are rolled and welded (either longitudinally or helically) to achieve a cylinder.
+On the other hand, with casting the liquid casting is centrifuged inside a mold that has the shape of the bell and of the system’s own spigot, which gives the ends their characteristic shape and which allows seamless joints to be made.
+The cast tube is cast in one piece, and therefore has no weld joint.

-- Installation with or without trench
+- Allows installation with or without trench